-1.7 VAV BOXES WITH REHEAT COILS - DDC OPERATORS
+1.8 REHEAT COILS - DDC OPERATORS

-- A. The variable volume (VAV) terminal unit is controlled independent of system pressure fluctuations by an application specific DDC controller using electric actuation.
-The space served by the VAV terminal unit is controlled in Occupied and Unoccupied modes as follows. - B. Occupied The VAV terminal unit is controlled within user defined maximum and minimum supply air volume settings.
-The controller monitors the room temperature sensor and air velocity sensor and modulates the supply air damper in sequence with the reheat valve to maintain the room temperature at set point.
-Supply air volume remains at minimum when HW reheat valve is modulated. - C. Unoccupied The terminal unit is controlled using the night set point.
+- A. The space served by the reheat coil is controlled in Occupied and Unoccupied modes as follows. - B. Occupied The controller monitors the room temperature sensor and modulates the reheat valve to maintain the room temperature at set point. - C. Unoccupied The terminal unit is controlled using the night set point.
 The controller may reset to the Occupied mode for a predetermined time period upon a signal from the control system or manually at the room sensor.

-1.8 MISCELLANEOUS CONTROLS
+1.9 MISCELLANEOUS CONTROLS